 - Fort Bayard Park – This grassy park was the site of a Civil War fort that protected a significant route into the capital.

 - American University Arboretum and Gardens – Visit the #4 ranked US urban campus.
-The arboretum has over 385 different species and varieties of wooded plants among the 4,000 trees on campus.
+The arboretum has over 385 species and varieties of wooded plants among the 4,000 trees on campus.
 Walking tours are available.

 - Palisades Recreation Center & Playground – One of DC’s best playground parks!
-Here you’ll find woodland trails with deer and wildlife, views of the Potomac River Valley, tennis courts, skate park, batting cages, golf practice tee area made with turf, a grass softball field, grassy tree-covered picnic tables, and more.
+Here you’ll find woodland trails with deer and wildlife, views of the Potomac River Valley, tennis courts, a skate park, batting cages, a golf practice tee area made with turf, a grass softball field, grassy tree-covered picnic tables, and more.